Technology / DevOps

 What is Oracle Cloud?

 Oracle Cloud was created more recently in 2016 but immediately made a big splash in the cloud world.
-Oracle Cloud allows users to leverage their existing Oracle ecosystem to facilitate their cloud migration.
-Like Azure, Oracle Cloud hosts a suite of tools and services to ensure your data is stored securely and is easily retrievable.
+It allows users to leverage their existing Oracle ecosystem to facilitate their cloud migration.
+Like Azure, Oracle Cloud hosts a suite of tools and services to ensure your data is stored securely and easily retrievable.

-For OCI and Azure, each platform has different ways to appraise its various services.
-So for the sake of simplicity, we’ll focus on how OCI prices VM and data storage, vs how Azure prices them.
+OCI and Azure have different ways of appraising their various services.
+So, for the sake of simplicity, we’ll focus on how OCI prices VMs and data storage vs. how Azure prices them.

 Data Storage Pricing

-Azure Database for MySQL is a robust solution to fit your data storage needs.
+Azure Database for MySQL is a robust solution for your data storage needs.
 Azure DB is a fully managed DBaaS with built-in capabilities such as high availability.
 As a caveat, all of the numbers below are rough estimates based on data provided on their website.
-This is just to give you an idea of what to expect in terms of cost for small workloads.
+This gives you an idea of what to expect regarding the cost of small workloads.

-In comparison, OCI charges a minimum of $84.73 a month for 50 GB of MySQL storage, 2 virtual CPUs, and 16GB of Ram.
+In comparison, OCI charges a minimum of $84.73 a month for 50 GB of MySQL storage, 2 virtual CPUs, and 16GB of RAM.
 However, you'll notice that you are getting quite a bit more memory here.
-This OCI model provides 16GB of memory, while the Azure comparison is providing 4GiB of memory.
+This OCI model provides 16GB of memory, while the Azure comparison provides 4GiB of memory.

 It’s safe to say these two cloud service providers are similarly matched in the data storage department.
 Now let’s take a look at how they price Virtual Machines.